jmadison222/jamaratus/README.md

 * In `scripts`, note the names of the `_*.sh` files.
 * The commands are the string between the `_` and `.sh`.
 * Run those and see how they work.

+# Use Within Scripts

+If things are working from the command line, do this:

+* Put the following string at the top of any shell script:

+    . jamaratus

+Then use the commands within the script just as you would at the command line.

 # About the Name